sspanak/tt9/docs/user-manual.md

 #### Settings Key (Default: Hold ✱):
 Open the Settings configuration screen.

+#### Change Keyboard Key (Default: _unassigned_):
+Open the Android Change Keyboard dialog where you can select between all installed keyboards.

 ## On-screen Keypad
 On touchscreen-only phones, a fully functional on-screen keypad is available.
 Enable it from Settings -> Appearance -> Show On-Screen Numpad.